electron/electron/docs/api/session.md

 #### `ses.listWordsInSpellCheckerDictionary()`

-Returns `Promise<String[]>` - An array of all words in app's custom dictionary.
+Returns `Promise<string[]>` - An array of all words in app's custom dictionary.
 Resolves when the full dictionary is loaded from disk.

 #### `ses.addWordToSpellCheckerDictionary(word)`

-* `word` String - The word you want to add to the dictionary
+* `word` string - The word you want to add to the dictionary

-Returns `Boolean` - Whether the word was successfully written to the custom dictionary.
+Returns `boolean` - Whether the word was successfully written to the custom dictionary.
 This API will not work on non-persistent (in-memory) sessions.

 **Note:** On macOS and Windows 10 this word will be written to the OS custom dictionary as well

 #### `ses.removeWordFromSpellCheckerDictionary(word)`

-* `word` String - The word you want to remove from the dictionary
+* `word` string - The word you want to remove from the dictionary

-Returns `Boolean` - Whether the word was successfully removed from the custom dictionary.
+Returns `boolean` - Whether the word was successfully removed from the custom dictionary.
 This API will not work on non-persistent (in-memory) sessions.

 **Note:** On macOS and Windows 10 this word will be removed from the OS custom dictionary as well

 #### `ses.loadExtension(path)`

-* `path` String - Path to a directory containing an unpacked Chrome extension
+* `path` string - Path to a directory containing an unpacked Chrome extension

 Returns `Promise<Extension>` - resolves when the extension is loaded.